 What are the Northern Lights?

-In Iceland the best time to see the Northern Lights, is from november to middle march, when the months are full of dark nights.
+In Iceland the best time to see the Northern Lights, is from november to middle march.
 But it is difficult to predict, it depends on the weather and solar activities.
-A dark sky is the most important factor.

 The best places to see the Northern Lights are: Iceland, Alaska, Norway, Finland, Canada and Greenland.

-Our adventure started at the Blue Lagoon, a geothermal spa rich in minerals like silica.
-It took us about 30 minutes to get there from Reykjavik.
-We ate lunch at the Lava Restaurant and we spent the rest of the day bathing, and getting facial treatments with silica mug, and having drinks at the bar.
+The Blue Lagoon, is a geothermal spa rich in minerals like silica.
+It takes about 30 minutes to get there from Reykjavik.
+There you can eat lunch at the Lava Restaurant, get facial treatments with silica mug, have drinks at the bar, and spend the rest of the day bathing and relaxing!

-Tips: Be sure to make reservations, well in advance of visiting the Blue Lagoon.
-It has a limited amount daily visitors, as Iceland is becoming a very popular tourist destination, the Blue Lagoon is one of the most visited places in the country.
+Tips: Be sure to make reservations, in advance before visiting the Blue Lagoon.
+It has a limited amount daily visitors, as Iceland is becoming a popular tourist destination, the Blue Lagoon is one of the most visited places in the country.

-The next day we drove to the South of Iceland, on the way we stopped to see the one of the most beautiful waterfalls in Iceland.
-We climbed and walked behind the Seljalandsfoss waterfall, than we stopped at Skógafoss.
+The next day we drove to the South of Iceland, on the way we stopped to see one of the most beautiful waterfalls in Iceland, the famous Seljalandsfoss where you can climb and walk behind the waterfall, after 15 minutes driving you will reach Skógafoss another breathtaking waterfall.

 After checking out these beautiful waterfalls, we went to the Reynisfjara Black Sand Beach along the south coast of Iceland.
 Here there are rocks, caves, cliffs and black sand.
 People are not allowed to swim in the ocean.
 It is very cold and dangerous with a strong under toe.

-The last day in Iceland we drove around the Golden Circle, we stopped at the Geyser, saw the Strokkur erupting and the stunning mountains and landscapes of this unique country.
-After spending some time at the Geyser, we went to Gullfoss waterfall, less than 10 minutes away.
-We also visited the Þingvellir (Thingvellir) national Park a beautiful Iceland landmark.
+The last day in Iceland we drove around the Golden Circle.
+Here you can see the Strokkur Geyser erupting, stunning mountains, and less than 10 minutes driving is Gullfoss, another beautiful waterfall.
+We also visited the Þingvellir (Thingvellir) national Park an unique Iceland landmark.

 We had an amazing experience, visiting Iceland.
 The food is excellent.
-Icelandic people are very nice and friendly, and the country is stunning.
+Icelandic people are very nice, and the country is stunning.

 Currency: Icelandic Króna